Neurrone/personal-knowledge-base/index.md

 This is an experiment in note taking with the Zettelkasten method.

+If you're curious, you can find the [source repository on GitHub](https://github.com/Neurrone/personal-knowledge-base).

-Other pages on this zettelkasten (this demonstrates how to use [link queries](https://neuron.zettel.page/link-query.html)):
+Other pages on this zettelkasten:

 [[[z:zettels?tag=index]]]